Characterization of the C17.2 cell line as test system for endocrine disruption-induced developmental neurotoxicity

 Abstract

 Hormone signaling plays an essential role during fetal life and is vital for brain development.
 Endocrine-disrupting chemicals can interfere with the hormonal milieu during this critical time-period, disrupting key neurodevelopmental processes.
 Hence, there is a need for the development of assays that evaluate developmental neurotoxicity (DNT) induced by an endocrine mode of action.
-Herein, we evaluated the applicability of the neural progenitor C17.
-2 cell-line, as an in vitro test system to aid in the detection of endocrine disruption (ED) induced DNT.
-For this, C17.2 cells were exposed during 10 days of differentiation to agonists and antagonists of the thyroid hormone (Thr), glucocorticoid (Gr), retinoic acid (Rar), retinoic x (Rxr), oxysterols (Lxr), estrogen (Er), androgen (Ar), and peroxisome proliferator activated delta (Pparβ/δ) receptors, as well as to the agonist of the vitamin D (Vdr) receptor.
-Upon exposure and differentiation, neuronal morphology (neurite outgrowth and branching), and the percentage of neurons in culture were assessed by immunofluorescence.
-For this, the cells were incubated with Hoechst (nuclear staining) and stained for βIII-tubulin (neuronal marker).
-The C17.2 cells were responsive to the Rar, Rxr and Pparβ/δ agonists which decreased neurite outgrowth and branching.
-Additionally, exposure to the Gr agonist increased the number of cells differentiating into neurons, while exposure to the Rxr agonist had the opposite effect.
-With this approach, we have identified that the C17.2 cells are responsive to Gr, Rar, Rxr, and Pparβ/δ agonists, hence contributing to the development of test systems for hazard assessment of ED-induced DNT.
+Herein, we evaluated the neural progenitor C17.2 cell line as an in vitro test system to aid in the detection of endocrine disruption-induced DNT.
+For this, C17.2 cells were exposed during 10 days of differentiation to agonists and antagonists of the thyroid hormone (THR), glucocorticoid (GR), retinoic acid (RAR), retinoic x (RXR), oxysterol (LXR), estrogen (ER), androgen (AR), and peroxisome proliferator activated delta (PPARβ/δ) receptors, as well as to the agonist of the vitamin D (VDR) receptor.
+Upon exposure and differentiation, neuronal morphology (neurite outgrowth and branching) and the percentage of neurons in culture were assessed by immunofluorescence.
+For this, the cells were stained for βIII-tubulin (neuronal marker).
+C17.2 cells decreased neurite outgrowth and branching in response to RAR, RXR and PPARβ/δ agonists.
+Exposure to the GR agonist increased the number of cells differentiating into neurons, while exposure to the RXR agonist had the opposite effect.
+With this approach, we demonstrate that C17.2 cells are responsive to GR, RAR, RXR, and PPARβ/δ agonists and hence could be useful to develop a test system for hazard assessment of endocrine disruption-induced DNT.

 Plain language summary